palak-rao/EnnerChain---BlockchainBased-EnergyOptimisationSystem/README.md

 How to Run:
 1. Download the project
-2. Open  blockchain-energy.html in your browser
+2. Open  EnnerChain -Blockchain Based.html in your browser
 3. Enter energy demand
 4. Click submit and mine block